pulp/pulp_puppet/docs/tech-reference/plugin_conf.rst

 ``install_path``, and then it extracts each module in the repository to that directory.

+When this distributor gets removed from a repository, such as when the repository gets deleted, all directories found in ``install_path`` will be deleted.

 .. warning:: This distributor deletes all directories found in the ``install_path``!

 ``install_path``